 Her heavy sigh of resignation was a most welcome sound, and he allowed himself to smile since he had his back to her, but it did not last much, for she just had to say something again.
 That never ended well, and this time would be no exception, he could just feel it.
 "Actually, there was one think I wanted to ask of you."
 Was she smiling?
 He turned his head her way, and, Gods, she was!

 Damn that woman, that was the last thing he wanted to have to deal with.
 Swallowing his dread, and despise everything in him screaming that he really shouldn't indulge her, Miraak couldn't not help but ask her to elaborate.
 "What is it now?"
-He made sure to let his unwillingness to even the thought of serving her plainly audible in his voice, but Malvina had the incredible talent of effortlessly disregarding the feeling of others, so it made little difference to her that he did.
+He made sure to let his unwillingness to even consider serving her plainly audible in his voice, but Malvina had the incredible talent of effortlessly disregarding the feeling of others, so it made little difference to her that he did.

 "I'm thinking this journey will last at least a few days more, am I right?"